• Skip to primary navigation

 Risk Factors for Suicide and Warning Signs

-If you or a loved one is currently contemplating suicide or feels like they may hurt themselves, you should get immediate assistance by dialing 988 to reach the National Suicide Prevention Lifeline.
-You can also call 911 to be connected with first responders in your area who can help you.
+If you or a loved one is currently contemplating suicide or feels like they may hurt themselves, get immediate assistance by calling or texting 988 to reach the 988 Suicide & Crisis Lifeline.
+You can also call 911 to be connected with emergency services in your area.

+In 2024, an estimated 2.2 million adults in the United States attempted suicide, according to the Centers for Disease Control and Prevention.
 Suicide is a serious, complex issue that often arises from a combination of emotional, psychological and environmental factors.
 Understanding common risk factors and warning signs plays a critical role in prevention, allowing intervention before a crisis escalates.
-Additionally, knowing what’s not a risk factor for suicide can help determine an adequate solution.
+Knowing what isn’t a risk factor matters too, since it helps focus attention where it counts.

 This article explores common risk factors, warning signs and resources for ongoing suicide prevention.
 It also offers guidance on how to respond with compassion and care to help someone through a difficult time.